 - Mastering Ansible Playbooks: Examples and Step by Step Guide

-Why Ansible is Better with env0
+Running Ansible with env0

 Integrating Ansible with env0 revolutionizes infrastructure management by combining Ansible’s powerful automation capabilities with env0’s advanced orchestration and collaboration features.
 This integration simplifies workflows, reduces manual effort, and enhances governance.

-Key Advantages of env0 Integration
+Key advantages of env0 integration

 3. Enhanced GitHub integration: Link your env0 environments to your GitHub repository.
 By specifying the folder where your Ansible playbooks reside, env0 ensures that your scripts and configurations are always accessible and up-to-date.